apify/apify-docs/README.md

 ## Implementation and style

-In addition to the tips below: when in doubt, check existing docs for formatting and style.
+In addition to the tips below: when in doubt, check existing docs for formatting and style tips.

 ### Highlighting